MrCocoNuat/tiny-simon/README.md

 The compiled binary is 1360B, allowing usage on any AVR down to an ATTINY25.
-An ATTINY13 could probably be used if the audio frequency generator was given up, and the tone generation hardcoded.However, to attain this level of optimization, many register fiddling tricks were necessary.
+An ATTINY13 could probably be used if the audio frequency generator was given up, and the tone generation hardcoded.
+However, to attain this level of optimization, many register fiddling tricks were necessary.
 As such, this code will not directly port to a PIC or other microcontroller, even through the Arduino layer.